dotnetcore/CAP/README.md

 Set the `ASPNETCORE_HOSTINGSTARTUPASSEMBLIES` and `DOTNET_ADDITIONAL_DEPS` environment variables to support the activation of the SkyWalking .NET Core Agent.

 - Add the assembly name of `SkyWalking.Agent.AspNetCore` to the `ASPNETCORE_HOSTINGSTARTUPASSEMBLIES` environment variable.
-- On Windows, set the `DOTNET_ADDITIONAL_DEPS` environment variable to `%PROGRAMFILES%\dotnet\additionalDeps\skywalking.agent.aspnetcore`.
+- On Windows, set the `DOTNET_ADDITIONAL_DEPS` environment variable to `%PROGRAMFILES%\dotnet\x64\additionalDeps\skywalking.agent.aspnetcore`.
 On macOS/Linux, set the `DOTNET_ADDITIONAL_DEPS` environment variable to `/usr/local/share/dotnet/x64/additionalDeps/skywalking.agent.aspnetcore`.

 ### Examples
 - On windows